J-Schoepplenberg/royce/README.md

 Styling is done with Tailwind CSS, but you can easily switch to whatever solution you prefer.

-The static files of the frontend, backend, database and session store are all run as a multi-container Docker Compose application.
+The frontend, backend, database and session store are all run as a multi-container Docker Compose application.

 ## Why SolidJS?